• Skip to primary navigation

 A jar of coriander mint chutney.

 Upate - Images in the post are re-edited and resized to fit the current template.
 Old images were edited in Picasa and now in Lightroom.
-If anyone is seriously considering updating to Lightroom or Photoshop (I don't use PS), I highly recommend.
-The last image is an old one and shall delete in few days.
+If anyone is seriously considering updating to Lightroom or Photoshop (I don't use PS), I highly recommend it.
+The last image is an old one.
 The post is re-edited for SEO optimization.

 A jar of Dhania Pudina Chutney.